Here you will learn 7 English expressions with the word THING.

 A very popular way to give a reason or reasons why we like or dislike someone or something.

-ex. – Are you going to the match on Sunday ?
+– Are you going to the match on Sunday?

 We use this expression in situations where we are fortunate or lucky that we did something without really thinking about it.

-ex.
-Oh dear its raining really heavy outside.
-Well it’s a good thing that I brought the umbrella!
+Oh dear, it’s raining really heavy outside.
+Well, it’s a good thing that I brought the umbrella!

 It’s a good thing we left early for the airport.
 The traffic is terrible there must have been an accident.

-Now you know most of useful Englsh expressions with the word THING.
+Now you know most of the useful English expressions with the word THING.
 And you know what we mean when we ask you to pass that THING over there!